Miami (FL) vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

 Virginia Stats and Trends

+- Thus far this year Virginia has one win against the spread.

-- The Cavaliers have yet to cover the spread this year when underdogs by 3.5 points or more.
+- The Cavaliers have been underdogs by 3.5 points or more one time this year and have not covered the spread once.

-- Virginia's games this year have hit the over on two of three set point totals (66.7%).
+- Virginia's games this season have gone over the total in two out of three opportunities (66.7%).

-- Virginia is 1-1 against the spread and 2-1 overall in games when it records more than 26.3 points.
+- Virginia is 1-1 against the spread and 2-1 overall when the team notches more than 26.3 points.

-- The Cavaliers have turned the ball over three more times (6 total) than the Hurricanes have forced a turnover (3) this season.
+- The Cavaliers have turned the ball over six times this season, three more turnovers than the Hurricanes have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.